 As a business owner or leader, you should absolutely understand the laws around employment to best protect your interests.
 That means understanding how contracts work, and what your legal obligation is.

 You should be open and transparent with your current employees and potential employees about what they are legally covered for.
 If you don’t offer a contract with basic employment rights, then you are in danger of being in legal trouble.
+In the event that a situation arises and legal action is required, you will want experienced employment and work discrimination lawyers to work with you to negotiate resolutions and settle any disputes.
+You can find more here about employment litigation.

 How To Protect Your Business